Originally published April 14, 2016. Updated October 20, 2018

-Three companies — The 30A Company, YOLO Board and 360 Blue — have joined forces to support The Sonder Project, a new non-profit organization that’s focused on high-impact, sustainable projects aimed at ending extreme poverty and hunger … locally, domestically and abroad.
+360 Blue, YOLO Board and The 30A Company are founding partners of The Sonder Project, a non-profit organization that supports high-impact, sustainable projects aimed at ending extreme poverty and hunger, locally, domestically and abroad.

 The organization’s global projects are focused on some of the poorest areas in the world and include building schools (with an emphasis on equal opportunities for girls), drilling wells to provide safe drinking water, and coordinating deworming campaigns to help children stay healthy enough to thrive and learn.

 What does “Sonder” mean?
 Sonder is the realization that each random passerby is living a life as vivid and complex as your own — each with a story to tell and each with a story worth hearing.

 Every day since Hurricane Michael hit the Florida Panhandle on October 10, 2018, The Sonder Project worked in the hardest hit areas, cutting through downed trees to reach survivors and to deliver water, food and disaster relief supplies.
 Volunteer teams went out daily to Bay County towns and communities severely damaged and in need of help.

 30A partnered with Visit South Walton on recycled SHORE UP shirts and donated 100% of the profits to The Sonder Project.
 We are proud to have raised $134,000 from the shirts and to have initiated the Sonder Challenge to raise $500,000 for their hurricane efforts.